mila-iqia/training/README.md

     resources of each users to be clearly segregated, similar to what Slurm does in a HPC cluster.

+* While running fp16 task versions the warning below are shown

+        Warning:  multi_tensor_applier fused unscale kernel is unavailable, possibly because apex was installed without --cuda_ext --cpp_ext.
+Using Python fallback.
+Original ImportError was: ModuleNotFoundError("No module named 'amp_C'",)
+        Attempting to unscale a grad with type torch.cuda.HalfTensor Unscaling non-fp32 grads may indicate an error.
+When using Amp, you don't need to call .half() on your model.

+    * Those can be ignored

 # Features

 * End to End - No details; faster wins